fejikso/Lean3DInterpolator/README.md

 # LeanVolumeInterpolator

 ## Description
 LeanVolumeInterpolator is a Python class designed for efficient trilinear interpolation of 3D volumetric data.
-It is an alternative to scipy.interpolate.RegularGridInterpolator, which does not work well large datasets stored as numpy memmaps, sparse 3D volumes, and compressed HDF5 datasets.
+It offers a practical alternative to `scipy.interpolate.RegularGridInterpolator`, especially for handling large datasets stored as numpy memmaps, sparse 3D volumes, and compressed HDF5 datasets.

-I needed to perform arbitrary two-dimensional slices on a 3D volume and I needed something efficient.
+The motivation for developing LeanVolumeInterpolator arose from the need to perform arbitrary two-dimensional slices on a 3D volume, with a focus on efficiency and speed.

+### Performance Comparison
+In a benchmark test using a large volume of size (1300, 900, 2300) stored as a memmap on disk, LeanVolumeInterpolator demonstrated significant performance improvements:

+- **Task**: Slicing with a two-dimensional _oblique_ (angled, non-orthogonal to volume) plane discretized as a (1000x1000) coordinate grid.
+- **scipy.interpolate.interpn**: Took 2.49 seconds.
+- **LeanVolumeInterpolator**: Completed the task in just 0.29 seconds.

+This test showcases LeanVolumeInterpolator's capability to handle these interpolation tasks more efficiently than the standard solutions, particularly for large-scale volumetric data.

 ### Background and Motivation
 The development of LeanVolumeInterpolator was inspired by limitations encountered with `scipy.interpolate.RegularGridInterpolator` in handling certain 3D data structures.
 Specifically, I found the following problems: